 2. Wash and peel sorakkai.
 Chop to cubes.

 3. Wash dal.
 Cook dal and sorakkai together with 1 1/2 to 2 cups water.
+You can also pressure cook for 2 whistles until soft.

 4. Mean while, dry roast red chilies till crisp and chana dal till golden.
 Switch off and add cumin.
 Cool them.
 Blend together fresh coconut, red chilies, cumin and dal.